 In May 2002, the Board of County Commissioners adopted Resolution R20020152 approving the formation of the Bullerville Sewer District generally surrounding Clark's Skagit River Resort near Marblemount.
 In December 2002, the Board of Commissioners adopted Resolution R20020412 changing the name of the district to Bullerville Utility District because it encompasses other utilities such as water, lighting, and drainage.
-In 2015, Sewer District #4 was dissolved.
+In 2015, Sewer District #4 was dissolved attempted to dissolve themselves by publishing a legal notice.
+The Prosecutor's Office has been working on formally dissolving the district.